mjtanner-github/Employee-o-matic/README.md

 ## Installation

+Before using the Employee Management Database Management System (DBMS), some assembly is required.
 Connect to the MySQL server.

 ![Connect to the MySQL server.](./resources/images/fig_21.png)

-Build the database using the resource command.
+Build the database sourcing schema.sql file.

 ![Title Screen](./resources/images/fig_22.png)

-Populate the database with mock data by resourcing the seeds file.
+Populate the database with mock data by sourcing the seeds.sql file.

 ![Title Screen](./resources/images/fig_23.png)